Young-Yoon/cube3d/README.md

 ![Building blocks](202301011830.jpg)
 ```
-C B A F  # Block id in the above figure
+C B A F  # Blocks in the above figure
 G  E  D
 ```